homebridge/plugin-ui-utils/README.md

 <img width="700px" src="https://user-images.githubusercontent.com/3979615/97826339-73d83500-1d15-11eb-8a14-a2a8e4895959.png">
 </p>

+Developers are free to create their UI using any framework they wish, such as Angular, Vue, or React - or they can also just use plain vanilla JavaScript.

-Users should make use [Bootstrap 4](https://getbootstrap.com/docs) css classes, as these will automatically be styled and themed correctly.
+Developers should make use [Bootstrap 4](https://getbootstrap.com/docs) css classes, as these will automatically be styled and themed correctly.

 The `index.html` file should not include `<html>`, `<head>`, or `<body>` tags, as these are added by the Homebridge UI during the render process.